Oren93/sign_lang_data/README.md

 - Joao has been working on tweaking the UI.
 Now there is probably a time to push the code to the main branch.
 - Oren has managed to deploy the backend, migrations work properly.
 Needs to build the frontend and serve the static files created from the backend to make it work.
 - Goal for next meeting is to have a deployed demo to navigate through.

+### 30/08/2024

+- Joao has beeen working on exploring the data features.
+This is work in progress where the aim is to make it easy for people to navigate through the submitted data and get the status.
+- We agree that we start working on the report (instructions here: https://www.rannis.is/media/nyskopunarsjodur-namsmanna/Nyskopunarsjodur-namsmanna-Upplysingar-um-skyrsluskil.pdf)
+- Oren will work on deployment when he has time.
+- Translation to Icelandic will wait until after deployment.